Dr. Segelnick and Dr. Mantzikos are always concerned about their patients after treatment.

 place.
 Do not be concerned if small pieces of the dressing come off.

-IF the dressing comes off AND the exposed gum surface is
+the dressing comes off AND the exposed gum surface is

 sensitive then call the office.
 Return for a follow up exam as